 Dirt roads that swell after every rain.
 Houses that are hardly more than shacks made of slate.
-I’m in Pantalan, on the outskirts of Granada.
-Just a few kilometers from the center of Granada where tourists sip cocktails, Pantalan is a striking image of poverty in rural Nicaragua.
+I’m in Pantanal, on the outskirts of Granada.
+Just a few kilometers from the center of Granada where tourists sip cocktails, Pantanal is a striking image of poverty in rural Nicaragua.

 I’m here with a guide.
 Juan Carlos works for La Esperanza Granada, a non-profit that since 2002 helps children around Granada to have a better child-care and education.
 Founded by a group of travelers and helped by enthusiastic locals, La Esperanza Granada has grew from a small group of enthusiasts to a well-run and well-regarded organization.
 I wanted to see their work for myself.